TanStack/router/docs/api/react/createRouteConfig.md

   - `onLoad: LoaderFn<AnyLoaderData, {}, {}>`

-    This is used when you want you load data in your route which can later be read using 'useLoader' or 'useMatch'
+    This is used when you want you load data in your route which can later be read using 'useLoaderInstance' or 'useMatch'

     ```tsx
     const rootRouter = createRouteConfig({